 The results of this research, like those of many previous studies (Benke et al., 2020; Casagrande et al., 2020; Kılınçel et al., 2020; Yildirim et al., 2021; Zhu et al., 2021) found that isolation had an adverse effect on individuals’ mental state.
 Most of the respondents in the present study, Israeli and U.S. alike, reported that social isolation affected them to a “great” or to “very great” extent.
-About one-quarter of the respondents reported feelings of loneliness, melancholy and hopelessness; about one-fifth reported anxiety or depression.
+About one-quarter of the respondents reported feelings of loneliness, melancholy, and hopelessness; about one-fifth reported anxiety or depression.

 The findings support the hypothesis of a correlation between the affective (feeling) component and attitude.
 Specifically, the findings of the multivariable regression point to the fact that the students who reported being affected by the isolation and distancing tended more towards supporting rehabilitation and less towards supporting incarceration.
 In this context, it may be said that the time spent in isolation exposed the respondents to feelings that are experienced by prisoners and detainees in general, and to the pains of imprisonment in particular.
 It is possible that these feelings contributed to their adopting pro-rehabilitation attitudes.

-The knowledge component was also found to be positively correlated with pro-rehabilitation attitudes, such that respondents with a greater knowledge of the field of law, punishment, and reasons for criminal activity tended more to be in favor of rehabilitation than those who exhibited less knowledge of that field.
-This finding is in line with previous studies conducted in other parts of the world that examined the effect of the knowledge component on support for punitive measures and/or rehabilitation (Gideon & Hsiao, 2012; Gideon & Loveland, 2011; Gideon & Sherman, 2014).
+The knowledge component was also found to be positively correlated with pro-rehabilitation attitudes, such that respondents with a greater knowledge of the fields of law or punishment and about the reasons for criminal activity tended more to be in favor of rehabilitation than those who exhibited less knowledge of that field.
+This finding is consistent with previous studies conducted in other parts of the world that examined the effect of the knowledge component on support for punitive measures and/or rehabilitation (Gideon & Hsiao, 2012; Gideon & Loveland, 2011; Gideon & Sherman, 2014).

-In models tested by means of the regression equations, it was found that among the Israeli students, there were significantly less pro-rehabilitation attitudes as compared with the U.S. students.
-In addition, the findings of this regression analysis, unlike those of previous studies (Kuhn, 1993), attest to the fact that the older students tended to be more pro-rehabilitation than the younger students.
+In models tested by means of the regression equations, it was found that among the Israeli students, there were significantly less pro-rehabilitation attitudes compared to the U.S. students.
+In addition, the findings of this regression analysis, unlike those of previous studies (Kuhn, 1993), indicate that older students tend to be more pro-rehabilitation than the younger students.
 It is possible that this finding is associated with the fact that the older students were more knowledgeable, making them less pro-punishment.

-The findings of the present research offer a new perspective for examining the formulation of opinions in general, and that of opinions relating to rehabilitation vs. punishment in particular.
-Individuals who exhibit knowledge in the field of law, penalization, and the reasons for criminal activity tend to be less pro-punishment and more pro-rehabilitation owing to their ability to understand the factors involved in lawbreaking and the importance of rehabilitation over punishment.
+The findings of the present research offer a new perspective for examining the formulation of opinions in general, and that of opinions relating to rehabilitation versus punishment in particular.
+Individuals who exhibit knowledge in the fields of law or penalization and about the reasons for criminal activity tend to be less pro-punishment and more pro-rehabilitation owing to their ability to understand the factors involved in lawbreaking and the importance of rehabilitation over punishment.
 In addition, those who have experienced the pain of being “essentially imprisoned in one’s home” can be seen to have developed an empathy for a person sentenced to incarceration, with the attendant restrictions involving exclusion from society.
 Such insights could create more support for rehabilitation, with its focus on the integration of lawbreakers into normative society.

 This research highlighted the importance of the knowledge and affective (feeling) components on attitudes towards the rehabilitation of offenders, and its findings indicate that pro-rehabilitation attitudes derive from both knowledge and feeling.
 These components can influence not only the attitudes themselves but also behavior towards offenders who are undergoing rehabilitation.
 The ability on the part of the public to recognize the challenges that prisoners face enables them to accept the prisoners back into society, while acknowledging rehabilitation as an essential step in achieving a long-term change in the offender (McNeill, 2016).